Authenticity (philosophy): Søren Kierkegaard

-According to Kierkegaard, personal authenticity depends upon a person finding an authentic faith and, in so doing, being true to themselves.
-Moral compromises inherent to the ideologies of bourgeois society and Christianity challenge the personal integrity of a person who seeks to live an authentic life as determined by the self.
-A mass-culture society diminishes the significance of personal individuality, by way of social “levelling” through news media that provide people with beliefs and opinions constructed by someone other than themselves.
-A person can attain authentic faith by facing reality and choosing to live according to the facts of the material world, or can deny authentic faith by passively accepting religious faith.
-Kierkegaard’s philosophy shows that personal authenticity is a personal choice based upon the experience of the real world; in Practice in Christianity (1850), Kierkegaard wrote:
+According to Søren Kierkegaard, personal authenticity depends upon inwardness and the individual’s subjective relationship to truth, particularly in matters of faith.
+Kierkegaard criticizes the conformity of “the crowd” and the levelling effects of modern society, arguing that individuals often lose themselves in public opinion rather than taking responsibility for their own existence.
+In Practice in Christianity (1850), he emphasizes that authentic faith requires the individual to stand alone before God, accepting the risks and responsibilities of personal commitment rather than relying on social convention or institutional religion.
+He writes:

 Therefore, it is a risk to preach, for as I go up into that holy place — whether the church is packed or as good as empty, whether I, myself, am aware of it or not, I have one listener more than can be seen, an invisible listener, God in heaven, whom I certainly cannot see, but who truly can see me....
 Truly, it is a risk to preach!
 Most people, no doubt, have the idea that stepping out on the stage as an actor to venture into the danger of having all eyes focused on one requires courage.
 Yet, in one sense, this danger, like everything on the stage, is an illusion because the actor, of course, is personally outside it all; his task is precisely to deceive, to dissemble, to represent someone else, and to reproduce, accurately, someone else’s words.
 On the other hand, the proclaimer of Christian truth steps forward into a place where, even if the eyes of all are not focused on him, the eye of an omniscient one is.
 His task is: to be himself, and in a setting, God’s house, which, all eyes and ears, requires only one thing of him — that he should be himself, be true.
 That he should be accurate, that is, that he, himself, should be what he proclaims [to be], or at least strive to be that, or at least be honest enough to confess, about himself, that he is not that....
 How risky it is to be the I who preaches, the one speaking, an I who, by preaching and as he preaches, commits himself unconditionally, displays his life so that, if possible, one could look directly into his soul — to be this I, that is risky!